lorenzozane/ing-sw-2020-Malandra-Veroni-Zane/README.md

 ### Client
 The client can decide to play with a Command Line Interface with his terminal or can choose a Graphics User Interface.
 His decision is independent of the others.
 All dependency are managed by Maven when build the jars.
 #### CLI
+To run, requires at least Java 9 (Version 53).
-For a better experience is recommended a terminal that support ANSI escape code.
+For a better experience is recommended a terminal that support ANSI escape code (WSL, Linux).
 To launch the client with CLI use the following command:
 ```
 java -jar cli.jar [parameter1] [parameter2]